Home Renovation Novels to Revamp Your Reading

 Book Summary

-Eloise expected to head to grad school after her recent graduation, but instead, she ended up renovating her Gran’s Oakley Island beach house to make it a B&B. The process has been complicated by the grouchy lawyer handling her grandmother’s estate, who lives next door.
+Eloise expected to head to grad school after her recent graduation, but instead she ended up renovating her Gran’s Oakley Island beach house into a B&B. The process has been complicated by the grouchy lawyer handling her grandmother’s estate, who lives next door.

 She’s sure that inside his prickly exterior, he’s one of the good ones.
 Not to mention how attracted she is to the tattoos he hides under his button-down shirts.
-Just as Eloise adapts her dreams to include life long-term on Oakley Island with Jake, she gets an academic opportunity in line with her original dreams.
+Just as Eloise adapts her dreams to include living long-term on Oakley Island with Jake, she secures an academic opportunity aligned with her original dreams.
 Should she stay or should she go?

-This book was co-written by two rom-com authors who are both known for their sweet, clean reads.
+This book was co-written by two rom-com authors, both known for their sweet, clean reads.

 Love on Lexington Avenue